 I helped organise the Cohesion Festival 2011 in Oxford.
 Our focus was on African and African American music traditions in improvisation and featured Wadada Leo Smith as festival guest.
 I also created a participatory piece with Bruno Guastalla for which we rehearsed and prepared anyone who wanted to be part of the event.

 Details are at Cohesion 2011.

-I have taught for Footloose Arts – an organisation which specialises in creating music projects for all ages, abilities and backgrounds.
+I have taught for Footloose Arts, an organisation that specialises in creating music projects for all ages, abilities, and backgrounds.
 Details of a successful project with an Oxford School (the Universe Project) are held at Footloose Arts.
 We made the music that we created as part of this project available at this site.